-- .1 external examination of CO2 station; checking of: key locking, thermal insulation of the room, ventilation openings/ mechanical ventilation operation, a thermometer, means for weighing carbon-dioxide cylinder, the system operating manual, informative plates on valves, etc.; - .2 external examination of system components, such as: CO2 cylinders, securing of cylinder, flexible hoses, control cabinets, main isolating valves/distribution valves, pipelines, discharge nozzles, etc. Cylinders with signs of leaking, corrosion, indents or buckling shall be replaced with new ones or subjected to hydraulic test; - .3 checking that all flexible hoses are in proper condition and are properly tightened; - .4 checking connections of all pilot lines for tightness; - .5 checking the safety valves on the manifold/ piping sections for proper pressure setting and safety valve outlet; - .6 checking the validity of hydraulic test of all system pressure vessels; - .7 blowdown with compressed air or nitrogen of all pipelines and discharge nozzles conveying CO2 to each protected space, after connecting compressed air or nitrogen to manifold stub pipe.
-Checking passage of each nozzle in the protected space by putting a plastic bag over a nozzle outlet and checking if the bag has become inflated or checking the gas discharge by other suitable means; - .8 operation test of mechanical ventilation of fire-extinguishing station and operation test of the station lighting supplied from main and emergency source of power; - .9 measurement of $CO_2$ quantity in all $CO_2$ storage cylinders and in all pilot bottles (weighing/ measurement of liquid level).
-The permissible loss of $CO_2$ cannot exceed 10% of the required quantity.
+- .1 external examination of CO2 station; checking of: key locking, thermal insulation of the room, ventilation openings/ mechanical ventilation operation, a thermometer, means for weighing carbon-dioxide cylinder, the system operating manual, informative plates on valves, etc; - .2 external examination of system components, such as: CO2 cylinders, securing of cylinder, flexible hoses, control cabinets, main isolating valves/distribution valves, pipelines, discharge nozzles, etc. Cylinders with signs of leaking, corrosion, indents or buckling shall be replaced with new ones or subjected to hydraulic test; - .3 checking that all flexible hoses are in proper condition and are properly tightened; - .4 checking connections of all pilot lines for tightness; - .5 checking the safety valves on the manifold/ piping sections for proper pressure setting and safety valve outlet; - .6 checking the validity of hydraulic test of all system pressure vessels; - .7 blowdown with compressed air or nitrogen of all pipelines and discharge nozzles conveying CO2 to each protected space, after connecting compressed air or nitrogen to manifold stub pipe.
+Checking passage of each nozzle in the protected space by putting a plastic bag over a nozzle outlet and checking if the bag has become inflated or checking the gas discharge by other suitable means; - .8 operation test of mechanical ventilation of fire-extinguishing station and operation test of the station lighting supplied from main and emergency source of power; - .9 measurement of CO2 quantity in all CO2 storage cylinders and in all pilot bottles (weighing/measurement of liquid level).
+The permissible loss of CO2 cannot exceed 10% of the required quantity.
 Cylinders with less than 90% of nominal quantity shall be re-filled to the required level.
-The total amount of $CO_2$ shall be sufficient for the protection of the largest protected space; - .10 checking that the $CO_2$ system used for the protection of machinery spaces is fitted with two separate controls: No.1 for opening the main valve / distribution valves on the pipeline delivering $CO_2$ to protected space, No. 2 for opening valves on $CO_2$ cylinders; checking if the two control elements are placed in the release cabinet clearly identified for the particular space; - .11 operation test of all CO2 system remote release cabinets.
-During the test, automatic activation of warning signalization and stopping the ventilation in protected spaces shall be checked; - .12 operation test of servo-mechanisms for remote release of cylinder rows by means of actuating rods (after isolating the rods); - .13 checking that all release cabinets are provided with identification plates and operating manuals;
+The total amount of CO2 shall be sufficient for the protection of the largest protected space; - .10 checking that the CO2 system used for the protection of machinery spaces is fitted with two separate controls: No.1 for opening the main valve / distribution valves on the pipeline delivering CO2 to protected space, No. 2 for opening valves on CO2 cylinders; checking if the two control elements are placed in the release cabinet clearly identified for the particular space; - .11 operation test of all CO2 system remote release cabinets.
+During the test, automatic activation of warning signalization and stopping the ventilation in protected spaces shall be checked; - .12 operation test of servo-mechanisms for remote release of cylinder rows by means of actuating rods (after isolating the rods); - .13 checking that all release cabinets are provided with identification plates and operating manuals; - .14 operation test of all functions of the system control panel; - .15 operation test of main valve / all distribution valves on pipelines conveying CO2 to protected spaces; - .16 checking the emergency activation of the system from CO2 fire-extinguishing station (checking the possibility of manual opening of each cylinder and each distribution valve, as well as automatic activation of warning signalization and stopping the ventilation in the protected spaces); - .17 operation test of visual and sound warning signalization in all protected spaces in which personnel are normally employed.
+The sound signal shall be heard throughout the whole compartment at the maximum noise level and shall be distinct from other alarm signals;

-&lt;sup>22 The examination may be carried out only by an approved service station or laboratory.
+1) The examination may be carried out only by an approved service station or laboratory.
 The scope of examination covers checking the following parameters of the foam concentrate: sedimentation, pH value, foam ratio, dropping time and unit weight.